sengokyu/angular-convertjp/README.md

 # known issue

-- dakute, han-dakuten not supported.
+- dakuten, han-dakuten are not supported.